bl4ckh4nd/PicTransformerJTL/README.md

 2. Run the frontend:
     ```bash
     cd frontend
-    npm start
+    npm run dev
     ```

-3. Open the frontend in your browser (usually `http://localhost:3000`).
+3. Open the frontend in your browser (usually `http://localhost:5173`).

 4. Place images in the `input_images` directory.
 The processed images will appear in the `output_images` directory and in the frontend.